 - Know the rules and mechanics of our sport and the philosophy behind them. - Get fit and stay fit.
-An official with all of the rules and mechanics knowledge and people skills in the world does no good if he or she cannot physically keep up with play. - Maintain professional and ethical relationships with athletic administrators, especially in the area of fulfilling game contracts. - Work cooperatively with fellow officials during games and within the referees' association to improve members' performances. - Maintain at all times and when interacting with all participants, an attitude of civility and professionalism.

-Practice effective preventive officiating as much as possible before, during, and after a match.
+An official with all of the rules and mechanics knowledge and people skills in the world does no good if he or she cannot physically keep up with play. - Maintain professional and ethical relationships with athletic administrators, especially in the area of fulfilling game contracts. - Work cooperatively with fellow officials during games and within the referees' association to improve members' performances. - Maintain an attitude of civility and professionalism. - Practice effective preventive officiating as much as possible before, during, and after a match.
 The quiet word, proper signals, timely verbal instructions, a simple thank-you to a player for avoiding an unsporting act, and well-thought-out pregame conferences with the teams and other game officials will result in an improvement of sportsmanship by eliminating the chance for things to go wrong.